 Texas Medicaid Women’s Health Program is a service that can offer Tarrant County patients some basic medical care.
 This includes contraception at no cost to eligible women, an annual family planning exam, and related health screenings.
 Coverage for this public health care program will run for one year and women can renew their coverage at the end of their coverage period.
 Other health care services offered through the Women’s Health Program include, but are not limited to:

-Federal government Medicaid can be applied for.
+Federal government Medicaid can be applied for, which is from the Tarrant County HHSC office.
 This government program provides comprehensive health care and medical benefits for eligible children and families.
 The program focuses on low income families, elderly, children who are not disabled; primarily low-income families, related caretakers of dependent children, pregnant women, and the disabled.

 Tarrant County residents may be able to receive free medical care from Medicaid.
 The public program may be able to pay for medicines, doctors' services, lab and X-ray charges, nurse midwife, nursing facility and hospital services, family planning, ambulance, maternity, as well as a wide variety of other health care services and medical bills.
 Medicaid also pays for other out-of-pocket medical expenses and bills for certain Medicare recipients, such as co-insurance costs, Medicare premiums, and health care deductibles.
 Some other services offered to qualified people can include.

-Apply for food stamps in Tarrant County from Human Services.
-This program is also called the Lone Star Card.
+Apply for SNAP food stamps in Tarrant County from Human Services.
+This program is also called the Lone Star Card, which is the EBT card.
 This resource provides public cash assistance to purchase groceries, food and other items at local grocery stores and supermarkets.
 Some of the conditions of food stamps in Tarrant County include: